-"The course has given me a good grounding in economics while providing a deep insight into the industry as a whole."Tom Stockhill, BSc (Hons) Economics and Finance student
+"The course has given me a good grounding in economics while providing a deep insight into the industry as a whole."Tom Stockhill, BSc (Hons) Economics and Finance graduate

 This course is designed to enable students to develop into economists with a key strength in finance.
 Students are able to progress into roles in the business and financial services industry, such as tax adviser, finance officer, and positions in accountancy departments.
 Some students go on to postgraduate study.

 Working in Partnership